 The common schedule is to see your doctor or midwife every 4 weeks until you are 28 weeks pregnant, then every 2-3 weeks until week 36.
 After that, expect to see your doctor every week until the baby is born.

 At these visits, your doctor will check the baby's growth, test your urine to detect any problems, and answer questions.

 You can also expect to be offered several tests:

-Please log into your account and use the Find a Doctor tool to make sure your doctor is in your health plan's network.
+Sign in to your account and use Find a Doctor to make sure your doctor is in your health plan's network.
 Confirm with your doctor that the labs they use are in-network.
 The services listed are recommended under the Affordable Care Act, and for most plans the services will be covered without any additional cost to you.
 Your doctor may also need to bill for other tests not listed, which may require additional costs because they are covered under your health plan rather than Affordable Care.

 Some pregnancy-related services are not included in the global bill, including ultrasound, amniocentesis, special screening tests for genetic conditions, visits for unrelated conditions (that might be incidental to pregnancy) or additional visits due to high-risk conditions.

 If you switch healthcare professionals before or for delivery, your physician has the option of billing each visit or service separately rather than global billing.

 Back to pregnancy overview

 Benefits under your health plan may differ, so refer to your benefit booklet for information on what your specific health plan covers.

 Your health plan covers preventive care services as required by state and federal law.
 For more information, please review the "A" and "B" rated services on the United States Preventive Task Force, immunizations recommended by the Centers for Disease Control and Prevention and preventive care and screening recommended by the Health Resources and Services Administration.
 See the list on healthcare.gov.